lajeryek/Maximize-effective-throughput/README.md

 # Maximize-effective-throughput
-Multi-user effective throughput maximization design with information age in mind
+Multi-user effective throughput maximization design with AoI this is a test for group.